skepuladze0-cloud/DDIT-Team-C/working_files/deliverables/deliverables/issue_tree_template.md

 - competitive response,
 - organizational capability.

-**Branch 1**
+**Branch 1** Nikita
+- Label: Cost and pricing advantages
+- Why it belongs:Large international platforms benefit from economies of scale, allowing them to offer lower delivery costs or free shipping.
+Georgian courier companies often cannot compete with these prices, leading to a loss of shipments.

+**Branch 2**
 - Label: Platform-controlled logistics models
 - Why it belongs: Foreign marketplaces such as Temu and Wildberries increasingly use their own logistics networks or tightly controlled partners.
 This directly reduces the role of Georgian courier companies in the delivery chain.

-**Branch 2**
-- Label: Cost and pricing advantages
-- Why it belongs:Large international platforms benefit from economies of scale, allowing them to offer lower delivery costs or free shipping.
-Georgian courier companies often cannot compete with these prices, leading to a loss of shipments.

 **Branch 3**
 - Label: Changing customer expectations